TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 10. Make AI a routine

 Use AI more regularly.
-It turns out that it becomes more and more of a habit when you use it more often and it actually saves you time.
+It turns out that it becomes more and more of a habit when you use it more often.
+It actually saves you time.
 Why?
 Instead of a search engine like Google, Bing, Ecosia, etc. the AI gets you far more accurate and direct results for what you want to know.

 With search engines, you need to screen several pages to find want you are really looking for.
 When you ask ChatGPT you formulate a well written prompt.
-When you want to make sure it’s not hallucinating you ask for the source, if this is important for your work.
+Make sure it’s not hallucinating by asking for the source or asking it to give you the prompt for that.

 So, replace search engines with AI, make it a routine.
 Saves you tons of time for research work.
 Other fields where you can apply AI, just to name a few: